-When you’re ready for wine tasting among the Walla Walla Valley’s vineyards, head south to J.B.
+The fun in Walla Walla, Washington’s quintessential wine-tasting destination, begins in its historic downtown.
+There, you’ll find about 30 tasting rooms interspersed among shops, cafés and restaurants, many in century-old brick buildings.
+Among these, Rotie Cellars, Mark Ryan Winery and Browne Family Vineyards stand out as highlights.
+But you can barely walk a block without passing another spot to sample.
+Then, when you’re ready for wine tasting among Walla Walla’s vineyards, head south to J.B.
 George Road, home to Amavi Cellars (pictured above), Pepper Bridge, Va Piano and others.
-Or head west, to Lowden, where the highlights include Woodward Canyon and L’Ecole No. 41, the area’s second and third modern wineries.
+Or head west toward Lowden, where the highlights include Woodward Canyon and L’Ecole No. 41, the area’s second and third modern wineries.
 Both date back to the early 1980s.

-A variety of other lodging options are also available in and near town.
-These range from the historic (Marcus Whitman Hotel & Conference Center) to the romantic (Cameo Heights Mansion) to the serviceable (a few national brands are represented).
-Plus, attractive options are also available through Airbnb and VRBO.
+Eritage Resort, which opened last summer on a 300-acre vineyard and wheat farm north of downtown, brought an element of exclusivity to the area’s lodging scene.
+It offers 10 rooms, with 10 villas under construction along its manmade lake.
+Meanwhile, other options range from the historic (Marcus Whitman Hotel & Conference Center) to the romantic (Cameo Heights Mansion) to the serviceable (a few national brands are represented).
+You can also find attractive options on Air B&B and VRBO.

 Walla Walla is about 270 miles southeast of Seattle and 250 miles east of Portland.
 Alaska Airlines serves Walla Walla Regional Airport (ALW) with flights from Seattle.
 Also: Alaska waives baggage fees for mileage-plan members for up to one case of wine, and offers other benefits, in select wine regions, including Walla Walla.
 Alaska and Delta Airlines both serve Tri-Cities Airport (PSC), about 50 miles west of Walla Walla.
 Map it.